-With few setbacks, Apple is almost continuously expanding and updating its global retail chain, now over 500 locations.
-Here's the company's evolution in 2018 so far, updated on Nov.
-15 with Apple's Champs-Elysees preview.
+With few setbacks, Apple is almost continuously expanding and updating its global retail chain, now with over 500 locations.
+Here's the company's evolution in 2018 and 2019 so far, updated on Jan.
+9 with rumors about Toronto expansions.

 Apple previewed Paris' new Champs-Elysees store ahead of its Nov.
 18 opening.
 For more details and photos, check out our news story.